ryanhell/iTunes-Drupal/README.md

 iTunes-Drupal
 =============

-The Who
-Client is an online collaberation and educational center, via Drupal 6.
+The Who: Client is an online collaberation and educational center, via Drupal 6.

-The What
-This client needs/wants to be able to offer podcast viea Vimeo and Podcast on iTunes.
+The What : This client needs/wants to be able to offer podcast viea Vimeo and Podcast on iTunes.

 Where
 on itunes, via Vimeo